jacques-saraydaryan/general_mng/README.md

 # 1. general_mng

 ## 2. Description
-This package is in charge of managing all capacity block of the architecture ,
+This package is in charge of managing all capacity blocks of the architecture ,

 <img src="img/archi.png" alt="General Architecture" width="500px" >